California State Library Sections & Organizational Chart

 The Preservation Section is responsible for the conservation, preservation, and digitization of the library’s collections to ensure their continued access and use.

-The Office of the State Librarian handles inquiries about and correspondence to State Librarian Greg Lucas and Deputy State Librarian Narinder Sufi.
-The office is located in the Stanley Mosk Library and Courts Building, Room 200, 914 Capitol Mall, Sacramento, CA 95814, and is open weekdays, 8 a.m to 5 p.m.
+The Office of the State Librarian handles inquiries about and correspondence to State Librarian Greg Lucas.
+The office is located in Room 200 of the Stanley Mosk Library and Courts Building at 914 Capitol Mall in Sacramento.

-The State Library Services Bureau is the “operations side” of the California State Library and provides information through the Braille and Talking Book Library, the California History Section, Information Services, the Government Publications Section, the Witkin State Law Library, and the Sutro Library (in San Francisco).
+The State Library Services Bureau is the “operations side” of the California State Library and administers the Braille and Talking Book Library, California History Section, Information Services, Government Publications Section, Witkin State Law Library, and Sutro Library (in San Francisco).
 The bureau is also responsible for the acquisition, cataloging, maintenance, and preservation of the State Library’s collections.

-The Sutro Library acquires, preserves, and makes accessible rare and unique resources for scholarship and education of students, faculty, and independent researchers.
+acquires, preserves, and makes accessible rare and unique resources for scholarship and education of students, faculty, and independent researchers.
 With over 90,000 volumes of rare books and 100,000 pamphlets, broadsides, photographs and maps, visitors will find information relevant to all academic disciplines.
-The Sutro Library also holds one of the largest genealogy collections west of Salt Lake City so patrons are encouraged to explore their family history and local genealogy.
+The Sutro Library also holds one of the largest genealogy collections west of Salt Lake City, allowing patrons to explore their family history and local genealogy.